chibiboba/JS-120/JS 129/JS 129 study guide.md

 ```

 - Since JavaScript functions are objects, we can add properties to them.
 - Here we assign the prototype object to a `myPrototype` property on the `Dog` function object.
-Note that it's the `Dog` function object, not the object created by `Dog`!!
+Note that it's the `Dog` function, not the instance object created by `Dog`!!

 - This code is confusing, but it works.
 Kind of like working with recursive functions.